juliacwen/ai-adoption-demos/Payments/README.md

 `name, email, amount, payment_method, card_number, cvv, expiry, token, device, country, hour, ip_risk, past_txns, fraud_prob_label, outcome`
 It is required for the GUI to display transaction history and fraud decisions.

-### Notes
-- All card numbers are test-only (see [Stripe testing](https://stripe.com/docs/testing)).
-- No real payments are processed.
-- The demo is for educational purposes and illustrating AI adoption in payment workflows.

 ## Installation
 1. Clone the repository:
 ```bash